Palash90/site-assets/blogs/build-your-own-nn/post.md

 ## Prologue
 Machine Learning often felt like a "black box" to me.
 Every time I started learning it, I was introduced to `Numpy` at the very least.
 Libraries like `scikit-learn`, `PyTorch`, `TensorFlow`, etc. are excellent for building quick prototypes as well as production-grade models.
 But they heavily obscure the underlying mechanics.
 Hence, I decided to start learning this technology by building it from scratch.

 I have spent years trying to learn Rust.
-After experimenting with various methods (The Book, RBE, Rustlings etc.) over the years, I found the missing link: the difficulty lay not in the language, but in the lack of a motivating end-goal.
+After experimenting with various methods (The Book, RBE, Rustlings, etc.) over the years, I found the missing link: the difficulty lay not in the language, but in the lack of a motivating end-goal.

 This project began as a month-long deep dive into Linear Regression.
 However, my momentum gradually slowed and after numerous iterations, I have finally reached a milestone where I can document this journey.
 As of this writing, I am still building on it.